kernelcurry/kernelcurry-site/_posts/2015-08-23-running-lumen-on-google-app-engine.md

 **Con(s)**

-- You have to remember the command or at least make a bash script to run so you don’t have to remember it
+- You have to remember the command or at least make a bash script to run so you don't have to remember it

 Congratulations!
-It looks like this isn’t your first rodeo.
+It looks like this isn't your first rodeo.
 This is by far the most flexible way to deploy your application.

 1. Open `terminal`
 2. run `appcfg.py -A <application-id> update <application-root-path>`